lantunes/GraVe/examples/README.md

 to the GloVe approach.

-The `karate2_labels.fm.model` was created with the `grave.FactorizationMachine` class, and it incorporates one of two labels on each node as additional node features.It uses the `karate2.walks.0` corpus.
+The `karate2_labels.fm.model` was created with the `grave.FactorizationMachine` class, and it incorporates one of two labels on each node as additional node features.
+It uses the `karate2.walks.0` corpus.
 The code that generated this model is in `karate2_labels_fm_training.py`.